Foreign IP Protection

-The rights grated by a US patent have no effect in foreign countries.
+Rights granted by a U.S. patent have no effect in foreign countries.
 Almost every country has its own patent law, so a person desiring a patent in a particular country must apply for a patent in accordance with the requirements of that country.

-Patent law in most foreign countries differs from patent law in the United States.
-Often, a patent must be filed before any documentation about the invention is published.
-Like the U.S., many countries charge maintenance fees to sustain their patents, and some countries require that patented inventions be manufactured inthat country.
+Patent law in most foreign countries differs from patent law in the U.S. Often, a patent must be filed before any documentation about invention is published.
+Like the U.S., many countries charge maintenance fees to sustain their patents, and some countries require that patented inventions be manufactured in that country.
 Neglecting to fulfill any of these requirements may result in a voided patent.

-The Paris Convention for the Protection of Industrial Property is an international treaty by which 168 countries in which each country guarantees foreigners the same patent rights extended to citizens of that country.
-It also provides for the "right of priority," meaning that a patent application filed in one country may be given the same filing date in other member countries, if the subsequent filings are within a specified time period (6 or 12 months, depending on the patent).
-The right of priority is important because it ensures that publications and competing patents that might invalidate the inventor's application do not count against the inventor.
+The Paris Convention for the Protection of Industrial Property is an international treaty including 168 countries that guarantees foreigners the same patent rights extended to citizens of that country.
+The treaty also provides for “right of priority,” meaning that a patent application filed in one country may be given the same filing date in other member countries, if the subsequent filings are within a specified time period (six or 12 months, depending on the patent).
+The right of priority is important to ensure that publications and competing patents that might invalidate the inventor’s application do not count against the inventor.

 The Patent Cooperation Treaty has more than 124 member nations and provides for centralized filing procedures and a standard application format.
 Regional patent centers now facilitate a single international filing date for each application.
 This international filing also affords centralized patent research for each invention and extended time periods for filing the patent in each country.

 Overhauser Law Offices employs attorneys who specialize in obtaining foreign patents.
-To schedule a consultation, please contact us.
+Contact us to schedule a consultation.

-US trademark registrations only protect you in the United States.
-In order to protect your trademark or logo in another country, you will need to file a trademark application in that country.
+United States trademark registrations only protect you in the U.S. In order to protect your trademark or logo in another country, you will need to file a trademark application in that country.

-1. Have either a pending US application, or an issued US registration with the United States Patent and Trademark Office ('USPTO'); and
+- Have a pending U.S. application or an issued U.S. registration with the U.S. Patent and Trademark Office, and;

-2. Be a citizen of the United States; be domiciled in the US; or have a "real and effective industrial or commercial establishment in the United States."
+- Be a U.S. citizen; be domiciled in the U.S.; or have a “real and effective industrial and commercial establishment in the United States.”

-There is no comprehensive international copyright law that protects created works worldwide.
-Copyright protection in each foreign country depends on the national laws of that country, though most The United States participates in two principle international copyright conventions which simplify, to a certain degree, the registration of foreign copyrights.
+No copyright law offers comprehensive international protection for created works worldwide.
+Copyright protection in each foreign country depends on the laws of that country.
+The U.S. participates in two principle international copyright conventions which amplify to a certain degree the registration of foreign copyrights.

 An author who wishes copyright protection for his or her work in a particular country should first determine the extent of protection available to works of foreign authors in that country.
-If possible, this should be done before the work is published anywhere, because protection may depend on the facts existing at the time of first publication.
+If possible, this should be done before the work is published anywhere, because protection may depend on facts existing at the time of first publication.
 Contact us at Overhauser Law Offices to discuss your needs for foreign copyrights.